The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics: Science Sensitivity and Design Drivers

 Neutrinoless double beta decay can occur in different isotopes, with different $Q$-values, natural abundances, and material properties.
 This results in different detection techniques and experimental challenges.
 The dual-phase (liquid/gas) TPCs with natural xenon, XLZD and PandaX-xT~\cite{PandaX:2024oxq}, will be complementary to other experiments searching for $0\nu\beta\beta$ decay in $^{136}$Xe with different technologies, such as liquid-xenon-only TPCs with an enriched xenon target (nEXO~\cite{nEXO:2021ujk}), high-pressure gaseous TPCs (NEXT~\cite{NEXT:2020amj}) or $^{136}$Xe-loaded liquid scintillator (KamLAND-Zen~\cite{Nakamura:2020szx}).
 Conversion from the measured decay half-life to the physically relevant Majorana mass ($m_{\beta\beta}$) requires knowledge of the nuclear matrix element (NME) for each isotope.
-NME predictions provided by different nuclear models can vary by a factor of more than four~\cite{Agostini:2023}, resulting in significant uncertainties in $m_{\beta\beta}$ measurements.
-Complementarity between experiments using different isotopes (e.g., SNO+~\cite{Albanese_2021}, LEGEND~\cite{legendcollaboration2021legend1000}, CUPID~\cite{CUPIDInterestGroup:2019inu}, AMoRE~\cite{amore2021}, SuperNEMO~\cite{Arnold_2010}) is therefore paramount to reduce NME uncertainties when covering the neutrino mass ordering phase space.
+NME predictions provided by different nuclear models can vary by a factor of more than four~\cite{Agostini:2023}, resulting in significant uncertainties in $m_{\beta\beta}$ measurements, see Ref.~\cite{xlzd:2024} for a more detailed discussion.
+Complementarity between experiments using different isotopes (e.g., SNO+~\cite{Albanese_2021}, LEGEND~\cite{legendcollaboration2021legend1000}, CUPID~\cite{CUPIDInterestGroup:2019inu}, AMoRE~\cite{amore2021}, SuperNEMO~\cite{Arnold_2010}) is therefore paramount to minimize the impact of NME uncertainties in the global effort to probe the neutrino mass ordering phase space as well as the parameter space of other potential $0\nu\beta\beta$ mechanisms.

 With its sensitivity to solar neutrinos, XLZD will provide complementary measurements to dedicated neutrino efforts.
 Current and future CE$\nu$NS experiments either use stopped-pion beams as a source of electron, muon, and antimuon neutrinos or nuclear reactors as sources of electron antineutrinos~\cite{Akimov:2017ade,Akimov:2020pdx,Angloher:2019,ackermann2025observationreactorantineutrinoscoherent}.
 These experiments measure the CE$\nu$NS cross-section for energies of $\mathcal{O}$(10)\,MeV (stopped-pion beam) and $\mathcal{O}$(1)\,MeV (reactor).
 Solar neutrinos causing CE$\nu$NS in XLZD provide a unique source as the flux contains all three flavour components allowing XLZD to probe for flavour dependence beyond the tree level.
 The accessible energy range spans approximately 1-10\,MeV, bridging the gap in energy between the other experiments~\cite{Abdullah:2022zue,Strigari:2023}.
 The current generation of detectors have just published first measurements of CE$\nu$NS from $^8$B solar neutrinos~\cite{aprile2024measurementsolar8bneutrinos,pandaxcollaboration2024indicationsolar8bneutrino}.
 XLZD is also sensitive to neutrino-electron scattering at lower energies than typically detected at neutrino observatories~\cite{KamLAND:2011fld,Smirnov:2015lxy,Liao:2017awz} and, therefore, will also provide complementary measurements in this interaction channel.